mkay1375/EasyDesktopChanger/README.md

 ## Credits

-This is a very very small project but I assume I should thank everybody who somehow made creating these things very easy ;)
+This is a very very small project but I assume I should thank anybody who somehow made creating these things very easy ;)

 * [AutoHotKey](https://www.autohotkey.com)